abdelmalek0/Adhan/README.md

 # Adhan

-A mobile app to display the prayer times in respect to the location of the user and choose which sound you prefer to call for prayer .
+A mobile app that displays the prayer times in respect to the location of the user and it allows you to choose which sound you prefer to call for prayer .

 ### Homepage
 display Prayer times